We are called to serve in different ways, using the gifts that God has given us.

 Play Preludes, accompany hymns, anthems and solos.
 Choirchimes may sometimes be used.

 Make an incredibly joyous noise unto the Lord!
-Sing at many services, play choirchimes, and add rhythm instruments to some anthems.
+Sing at many services and add rhythm instruments to some anthems.

 Beautify special worship services and, periodically, regular worship services by playing prelude music.

 Provide uplifting music to the congregation and deliver the gospel through contemporary Christian music.

 To assist Pastor(s) with confirmation instruction and learning.
 Also assist the pastor in teaching the annual First Holy Communion Preparation Saturday Session.

 Under the leadership of the Youth Director, children in 6th through 12th grade meet together to deepen their understanding of Jesus’ message, participate in various outreach activities, engage in fellowship and explore increased responsibility in their roles as church members.

 Gathering of Women